 There are many business schools—public and private—that don’t find it necessary to assess MBA program applicants using their GMAT scores.
 According to Businessweek’s Business School Comparator, four of the 30 full-time MBA programs at top ranked and top tier business schools in the United States don’t require the GMAT (the University of Michigan, University of Virginia, University of North Carolina at Chapel Hill and Yale University).

 Out of 190 schools with part-time MBA programs, 15 do not require the GMAT for admission.
 Included in that group are such private institutions as Loyola University Maryland, Sacred Heart University, Saint Xavier University, St. John Fisher College and Washington University in St. Louis.
 Many well-known public institutions also do not require the GMAT for part-time programs including Purdue University, University of Michigan, Colorado State University, Ohio University, University of New Mexico and the University of Illinois at Urbana-Champaign.
-Also included are several universities that are known for distance education such as the University of Maryland University College, Webster University and DeVry University.
+Also included are several universities that are known for distance education such as the University of Maryland University College, and Webster University.